zargold/react-router/packages/react-router-redux/README.md

 import ReactDOM from 'react-dom'

-import { createStore, combineReducers, applyMiddleware } from 'redux' import { Provider } from 'react-redux'
+import { createStore, combineReducers, applyMiddleware } from 'redux' import { Provider, connect } from 'react-redux'

 import createHistory from 'history/createBrowserHistory' import { Route } from 'react-router'